ioccc-src/winner/2001/anonymous/README.md

 ### WARNING on note from the author

-The author suggested that this will somewhat destroy the binaries this touches but Cody did not observe this.
-It does indeed modify the files as the script below will show you (though not all files are modified: can you figure out why that is?) but Cody did not notice any problems in using them.
+The author suggested that this will somewhat destroy the binaries this touches but others did not observe this.
+It does indeed modify the files as the script below will show you (though not all files are modified: can you figure out why that is?) but others did not notice any problems in using them.
 Perhaps it's something he's not aware of possibly including the fact that the modification might or might not be complete.
 If you follow the try commands below you will notice that although the binaries do differ it's not many differences and the